-We have begun planning an extraordinary Pioneer Travel adventure to Russia, scheduled to take place in Fall 2021.
+We have begun planning an extraordinary Pioneer Travel adventure to Russia.
 We hope you will consider traveling with us!

 Trip Length: 10 - 12 days